‘A country that has been through as much as Vietnam has to have some crazy music somewhere.’ – Henry Rollins

 Discover golden rice fields, tropical beaches, fascinating history, exotic culture and world renowned cuisine with us on the ultimate Adventure Motorcycling tour of Vietnam.
 The majority of Vietnam’s tourists visit the big cities, Halong bay, and a few other towns along the coast often travelling by train, plane or bus along the horrible highway 1.
 The Overlanders tour often deliberately avoids some of these commercial tourist areas in favour of the REAL Vietnam – a Vietnam that can only be experienced on a motorcycle.
 Prepare for the ultimate assault on the senses – the sights, smells and sounds are like nothing we’ve ever experienced.

 There’s motorcycle adventures, expeditions, holidays and RTW trips.
-THIS Vietnam motorcycle tour is without doubt a motorcycle adventure of the very best calibre.
+THIS Vietnam motorcycle tour is without doubt a motorcycle adventure of the very best caliber.
 Starting in the Mekong Delta our route takes us north along the Ho Chi Minh Trail, while zig-zagging in and out to the coast, as we meander our way ever north before making a loop around the northern provinces to the China border, before finishing in Hanoi.
 A land of war and history, having been under attack for centuries by some of the world’s superpowers, Vietnam offers ultimate adventure travel, stunning scenery and a very warm welcome, from what is arguably one of the worlds most resilient nations.
 There is so much more to see and experience in this dynamic, diverse country which has been shaped by periods of imperial rule, French colonialism and the Communist regime under the nation’s iconic leader, Ho Chi Minh.

 Our Vietnam motorcycle tour visits key scenic sites, historic sites from the first and second Indochina wars and some of the most beautiful places the country has to offer.
 We also spend quite some time away from the “must see” touristy sites to see the REAL Vietnam.
 To see this country properly we are taking three weeks to traverse the entire length of it from the Mekong Delta in the south to it’s border with China in the north.